Freelance Websites

 Remember that most clients won’t mind paying higher rates to freelancers who give them a fantastic first impression that convinces them of their ability to deliver high-quality work.

 Before setting your price, first, know your Minimum Allowable Rate (MAR).
 This is the least fee you are willing to accept for your services.
-This is reached by determining the price that is worth the actual value you will be creating for your potential clients.
+This is reached by determining the price worth the actual value you will be creating for your potential clients.

-You can always start at the MAR value and negotiate higher pay as you continue seeing out your contract.
+You can always start at the MAR value and negotiate higher pay as you continue seeing your contract.

 Send Proposals: The art of setting yourself apart from other freelancers